samaalzoubi/TheWinx-SS2026/Assignment05/Task2/bc01-identity-access/README.md

 outbound calls to other services, it's still the platform's global upstream for identity, per our Assignment 03 context map.

+## Current status

+This bounded context is already running through the Task 2 startup flow and is available both standalone and through the integrated portal.
+It provides user and provider registration, login, token validation, Swagger UI, a lightweight browser UI, and the H2 console without requiring any additional setup beyond the existing startup script.

 Port: **8081**.
 Swagger UI: `/swagger-ui.html`.
 Server-rendered UI: `/ui`.
 H2 console: `/h2-console`.
 Also reachable through the integrated web portal at `infra-api-gateway` (port **8080**).